jax-ml/jax/README.md

 [CuDNN](https://developer.nvidia.com/CUDNN),
 if they have not already been installed.
 Unlike some other popular deep learning systems, JAX does not bundle CUDA or CuDNN as part of the `pip` package.
+JAX provides pre-built CUDA-compatible wheels for **linux only**;
-The CUDA 10 JAX wheels require CuDNN 7, whereas the CUDA 11 wheels of JAX require CuDNN 8.
+the CUDA 10 JAX wheels require CuDNN 7, whereas the CUDA 11 wheels of JAX require CuDNN 8.
 Other combinations of CUDA and CuDNN are possible but require building from source.